 ISO 14064 gives specifications on greenhouse gas quantification, monitoring, and removal.
 It consists of three parts:

-ISO 14064-3:2006 – Greenhouse gases – Part 3: Specification with guidance for the validation and verification of greenhouse gas assertions
+ISO 14064-3:2019 – Greenhouse gases – Part 3: Specification with guidance for the validation and verification of greenhouse gas statements

 In the time we now live in, with a great deal of carbon dioxide in the atmosphere, one of the greatest players in the carbon cycle can help us.
 A tree acts as a natural carbon sink, absorbing carbon dioxide from the air to convert it into the sugar, cellulose, and carbohydrates that it needs to grow.
 This is why, among the many plans for greenhouse gas removal in Annex A of ISO 14064-2, reforestation is continuously mentioned.